h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - Centroid statistics (centroid number, size, within sum of squares)
 - Cluster means (centroid number, column)

-K-Means randomly chooses starting points and converges on optimal centroids.
-The cluster number is arbitrary, and should be thought of as a factor.
+K-Means randomly chooses starting points and converges to a local minimum of centroids.
+The number of clusters is arbitrary, and should be thought of as a tuning parameter.
 The output is a matrix of the cluster assignments, and the coordinates of the cluster centers in terms of the originally chosen attributes.
-Your cluster centers may differ slightly.
+Your cluster centers may differ slightly from run to run as this problem is NP-hard.

 ###FAQ

 - How does the algo handle missing values during training?
+Missing values are automatically imputed by the column mean.
 - How does the algo handle missing values during testing?
-- What happens if the response domain is different in the training and testing datasets?
-- What happens during prediction if the new sample has categorical levels not seen in training?
+Missing values are automatically imputed by the column mean of the training data.
 - Does it matter if the data is sorted?
+No.
 - Should data be shuffled before training?
-- How does the algo handle highly unbalanced data in a response column?
+No.
 - What if there are a large number of columns?
+K-Means suffers from the curse of dimensionality, and all points are roughly at the same distance from each other in high dimensions, making the algorithm less and less useful.
 - What if there are a large number categorical factor levels?
+This can be problematic as categoricals are one-hot encoded on the fly and can lead to the same problem as datasets with a large number of columns.